Dew-Research/DewLabStudio-NETFramework-Samples/README.md

 When targeting .NET Core, these dlls are referenced in a different way and copying is not needed.

 To correctly checkout/pull a CRLF must be enabled for your GIT!!
+Although not used by the source files, some sample data files could be affected.